eskoviak/ifbdataapi/README.md

    ```
    This should indicate no errors; files are built into `../swagger/bundles`.

-   If you have renamed or removed and yaml in `../swagger/path` Then run
+   If you have renamed or removed any yaml in `../swagger/path` Then run
    ```
    $> gulp clean build
    ...